Degradation-Aware All-in-One Image Restoration via Latent Prior Encoding: Experiments

 \subsection{Ablation Study}

-We conducted an ablation study to evaluate DAIR's key components: Latent Priors Encoding (LPE) ("which"), Degradation Map (DM) ("where"), Latent fusion (LF) ("what"), and Restoration Block (3WD).
-As shown in Table~\ref{tab:ablation}, the inclusion of the proposed component progressively enhances performance, with DAIR achieving the highest average \textbf{PSNR of 26.90} and \textbf{SSIM of 0.8565}.
+We conducted an ablation study combining four challenging tasks (denoising, desnowing, deraining, LLIE) to evaluate the key components of DAIR: Latent Priors Encoding (LPE) ("which"), Degradation Map (DM) ("where"), Latent Fusion (LF) ("what"), and Restoration Block (3WD).
+As shown in Table~\ref{tab:ablation_main}, the inclusion of the proposed component progressively enhances performance, with DAIR achieving the highest average \textbf{PSNR of 26.90} and \textbf{SSIM of 0.8565}.
 Notably, removing Latent Priors results in significantly worse performance (\textbf{-4.23 PSNR / -0.0876 SSIM}), highlighting its critical role in capturing detailed degradation descriptions, subsequently guiding the model in effectively segregating different types of degradations.
+Please see Appendix \ref{appendix_ablation} for module-wise ablation and details.